We found 6 providers matching colectomy and who accept Coventry Open Access HMO near Mayfield Heights, OH.

 All Interests: Female Incontinence, Rectal Problems, Rectal Prolapse, Fecal Incontinence, Abdominal Problems, ...
 (Read more)

-Dr. Thomas Garofalo works as a colon and rectal surgeon.
-On average, patients gave him a rating of 5.0 stars out of 5.
-These areas are among his clinical interests: stapled hemorrhoidopexy, transanal hemorrhoidal dearterialization (THD), and polypectomy (polyp removal).
-Dr. Garofalo takes several insurance carriers, including Coventry, Coventry Bronze, and Coventry Silver.
-Before completing his residency at St. Elizabeth Medical Center, Youngstown, Dr. Garofalo attended medical school at the University of Pittsburgh School of Medicine.
-He is affiliated with Hillcrest Hospital.
+Dr. Thomas Garofalo works as a colon and rectal surgeon in Cleveland, OH, Mayfield Heights, OH, and Beachwood, OH.
+Areas of expertise for Dr. Garofalo include stapled hemorrhoidopexy, transanal hemorrhoidal dearterialization (THD), and polypectomy (polyp removal).
+Dr. Garofalo's average rating from his patients is 5.0 stars out of 5.
+He takes Coventry, Coventry Bronze, Coventry Silver, and more.
+He attended medical school at the University of Pittsburgh School of Medicine.
+Dr. Garofalo's residency was performed at St. Elizabeth Medical Center, Youngstown.
+He is professionally affiliated with Hillcrest Hospital.

 Relevant Interests: , colectomy (colon resection), laparoscopic colectomy